hashicorp/consul/website/source/docs/agent/http/session.html.markdown

 if the defaults are to be used.

-By default, the agent's local datacenter is used; another datacenter can be specified using the "?dc=" query parameter.
+By default, the agent's local datacenter is used; another datacenter can be specified using the `?dc=` query parameter.
 However, it is not recommended to use cross-datacenter sessions.

-`LockDelay` can be specified as a duration string using a "s" suffix for seconds.
+`LockDelay` can be specified as a duration string using an `s` suffix for seconds.
 The default is 15s.

 `Node` must refer to a node that is already registered, if specified.
 By default,